 It sounds scary, but it doesn’t need to be.
 We’re here to walk you through the ins and outs of how disability insurance could help you, what you’ll be looking at in terms of disability insurance costs, and how much you’re likely to get as a payout if you ever need to make a claim.

 Before we dive into how much everything costs, let’s quickly run through what exactly disability insurance is.
-Otherwise known as income insurance, disability insurance can be used to replace some or most of your income if you’re suddenly unable to work due to a health and wellness condition or unexpected injury.
+Disability insurance, or disability income insurance as we like to call it, can be used to replace some or most of your income if you’re suddenly unable to work due to a health and wellness condition or unexpected injury.

 It’s an extra safety net and peace of mind for both you and your dependents (like your partner or children) for those times when life might throw you an unanticipated curveball.
 If you need to make a claim against your policy, you’ll be paid out a set benefit amount and can use that money for whatever you like–medical bills, groceries, gas, or even business operations.